tanosshi/Cuphead-Decomp/README.md

 - Decompile source ✔️

-- Push files for The Delicious Last Course ⏳

-- Upgrade Unity version ⏳
+- Load assets by opening the game in Unity 5.6.2p1 ⏳

-- Fix decompiled codes 🛠️
+- Upgrade Unity version 🛠️

 - Clean up code for readability 🛠️